daxcay/ComfyUI-Nexus/README.md

 >When Opening the Comfyui Workspace for the first time, It will be locked, Login as admin to enable editing.

 >[!WARNING]
->Move or Disable this ComfyUI-Nexus nodes from the custom nodes folder to return to your Normal ComfyUI
+>Move or Disable this ComfyUI-Nexus nodes from the custom nodes folder, if you want to return to your Normal ComfyUI

 <br>